Sammendrag

 Hay meadows

-Hay meadows are semi-natural meadows with high occurrence of grasses and herbs, highly dependent on upkeep through scything or mowing.
-The habitat type also includes hay meadows with deciduous trees.
+Hay meadows are semi-natural meadows rich in grasses and herbs, sustained by consistent management such as scything or mowing.
+The habitat type also includes hay meadows with sparse deciduous trees.
 Hay meadow is a critically endangered habitat type in Norway.
-The biggest threat is land-use change, especially through ceasing traditional upkeep and use of harvested vegetation for hay, as such cease leads to overgrowth.
-Hay meadow was in 2011 one of the first habitats to be chosen by the Norwegian government as a selected habitat type.
+The greatest threat is land-use change, especially the abandonment of traditional management and use of harvested vegetation for hay, resulting in overgrowth of vegetation.
+The hay meadow was among the first selected habitat types in Norway, designated in 2011 under the Nature Diversity Act.

-The overarching goal of the action plan is to, long term, take care of the habitat type hay meadow within its whole natural range in Norway, while at the same time bettering its status.
-This means that the spread and occurrence of hay meadows in Norway, as well as their quality, need to be improved enough to make the habitat type classified as less threatened on the Red list assessment for nature types before 2037.
-Four thematic sub-goals will help reach the overarching goal: long-term management and restauration throughout the country, effective collaboration and organization, good knowledge and documentation, and good guidance and communication.
+The overarching goal of the action plan is to maintain and improve the habitat type hay meadow within its whole natural range in Norway, while at the same time improving its status.
+This means that the size and occurence of hay meadows in Norway, as well as their quality, need to be improved enough to make the habitat type classified as less threatened on the Norwegian Red List assessment for Ecosystems and Habitat Types before 2037.
+Four sub-goals will help reach the overarching goal: (1) long term management and restoration throughout the country, (2) effective collaboration and organization, (3) good knowledge and documentation, and (4) good guidance and communication.

 The action plan provides prioritized measures to reach each of the four sub-goals.
-Furthermore, central tools and techniques for implementing the plan, organizing work and collaboration across sectors are discussed.
+Furthermore, it discusses central tools and techniques for implementing the plan, organizing work, and collaboration across sectors are.

-The publication of new red lists for endangered habitat types will be important to assess target achievement and quality for the action plan.
-Target achievement and distance to the set goals will be assessed throughout the plan period, and overall target achievement will be evaluated in 2037.
+Publication of updated Red Lists for endangered habitat types in Norway will be important to assess target achievement and quality for the action plan.
+Target achievement and distance to the set goals will be evaluated throughout the plan period, with a final assessment of the overall target achievement in 2037.